bhrott/jzor/README.md

 ## TODO

 * [ ] - Create docs for "Contribution"
-* [ ] - Create docs for "Registering a new validator"
+* [ ] - Create sample video for "Registering a new validator"
-* [ ] - Create docs for "Registering a new translation"